 Murder mystery games are easy to set up and can be based anywhere.
 You can have a lot of fun customizing the story for the office.
 For example, the person at the center of the murder mystery could have been stealing employee sandwiches from the fridge.
 However, you can find loads of exciting scenarios online.

 This employee Christmas party can have everyone dress up for the festivities, which is always a great ice-breaker!

 Enough puns - consider asking a company to come in and show the employees how to mix some of their favorite cocktails with a festive spin.
 You might also want to look into beer brewing classes.
-These might be better for smaller employee Christmas parties, although you can always break a large group up into smaller ones.
+These might be better for smaller employee Christmas parties, although you can always break up a large group into smaller ones.

 Employees will love sipping on their favorite drinks while learning how to make them in a hands-on class.
-Make sure that you can accommodate any employees who don’t drink if you choose to go in this direction.
+Make sure you can accommodate employees who don’t drink if you choose to go in this direction.

 A great holiday party idea is an office scavenger hunt.
 Employees can work together, or alone, and compete to find the Christmas treasure.
 Make the treasure worthwhile as an exciting prize for the winners!
 This could be material - but it could also be in the form of an extra couple days of leave over December, paid lunch at work, or anything else.

 There are so many options for an epic scavenger hunt!
 Think Amazing Race, a wild goose chase, or office-related clues.
 It could be a fun idea to draw names from a hat to randomly assign teams.
 This means that employees will socialize with people they don’t always get to.

 This year, the employee Christmas party might need to be virtual.
 We can’t skip over the fact that remote work is becoming more and more common - but that doesn’t mean employees don’t deserve a year-end bash!
 It also doesn’t mean that the night should be anything but festive and fun.